Serving Webster County and the surrounding area with the Sacraments, faith formation, and Christian fellowship.

 Much of the content of the weekly bulletin can be found in the individual articles…

-Mass Schedule for the Week of January 29, 2023
+Mass Schedule for the Week of May 28, 2023

-Prayer Intentions of Bishop Rice for January
+Prayer Intentions of Bishop Rice for May

-Prayer Intentions of Pope Francis for January
+Prayer Intentions of Pope Francis for May

 Special Collections

-Why do we use candles at Mass?
+Why do we use Latin at Mass during Lent?

 See all parish updates on the News page